google/kctf/base/challenge-skeleton/README.md

 ## healthcheck

-* The healthcheck needs to run a webserver on port TODO that responds to /healthz requests.
+* The healthcheck needs to run a webserver on port 45281 that responds to /healthz requests.
  * 200 if the challenge is healthy, otherwise an error (e.g. 400).
  * You can find an example webserer in healthcheck/image/healthz.py.
 * The base image comes preloaded with pwntools.